jadecobra/python_tdd_exercises/source/list comprehensions.rst

     the terminal updates to show another :doc:`AssertionError` for the next line

 *
-  this time we add a ``list comprehension`` to the left side to practice writing it
+  this time I add a ``list comprehension`` to the left side to practice writing it

   .. code-block:: python